j-jinjia/data-structures-and-algorithms/README.md

 # data-structures-and-algorithms
-This respository has been created to create and study DSA
+This repository has been created to study DSA